brickstar/slow_yr_roll/README.md

 # SlowYrRoll!

 #### About
-I first got the idea to build this app during a speech therapy appointment for my daughter.
-My daughter Pearl has Down Syndrome.
-While Pearl is thriving - we are always looking for ways to leverage her learning.
-During this particular therapy appointment, we were working on strengthening Pearl's speech mechanism.
-Specifically we were working on pronunciation of "D" and "DOO" sounds.
-Pearl's amazing therapist Danielle had the perfect song in mind for this - the Baby Shark song by PinkFong.
-After she got the song queued up, she realized the playback rate was just too fast to accomplish what she had intended.
-This application allows parents and therapitsts to upload audio files and control the speed of the playback rate without changing the pitch.
-Pearl loves it!
+The mission of this application is to increase the learning capabilities of children with a speech delay.
+Often the tempo of music is a little too fast for young children with special needs to be able replicate pronunciation and phonetics.
+Slowing the playback rate makes the music more accessible for learning.
+This application allows parents and therapitsts to upload audio files and slow down the rate of speed during playback without changing the pitch.
+Lyrics are also available to users via IBM Watson's Speech to Text API.
+This was a solo project built over 10 days during module 3 at Turing.

 #### See it Live
 [SlowYrRoll](https://slow-yr-roll.herokuapp.com) on Heroku